magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.MLDevice.md

-**Returns**: Value indicating whether the XR[MagicLeap](/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.md) subsystem is initialized.
+**Returns**: Value indicating whether the XR subsystem is initialized.